neslmandela/neslmandela/README.md

-- 👋 Hi, I’m @neslmandela
+- 👋 Hi, I’m Neslihan!
 - 👀 I’m interested in Creative Coding, Generative Design and the Trucker Lifestyle.
-- 🌱 I’m currently learning Touchdesigner workflows and some frontend coding.
+- 🌱 Currently I'm learning Touchdesigner workflows and some frontend coding.
+- 🌱 My creative home is IMG.LY @imgly-labs
 - 📫 You can find me on Instagram: @truckergaladriel